I dug my own pond in the summer of 2000, with a shovel and a lot of determination. The pond measures

 Or call her at:

 between a nightingale and a frog.mp3

-We have worked through some pretty horrible conditions together, and despite the heat,
+We have worked through some pretty horrible conditions together, and despite the heat, cold,

-she turned it into a lovely yard ornament.
+into a lovely yard ornament.

 She truly is a driving force behind this company and one of the best friends a person could